Manquia/Distillery/Control.md

 ====================
 A semaphore is a thread synchronization mechanism.

-Semaphore functionality:
+Semaphore Functionality:
 - Acquire/Wait: When a counter is non-zero, decrement the semaphore's counter, otherwise wait (sleep).
 - Release/Post: Increment the semaphore counter.
 - GetCounter/GetValue: Get's the current value of the semaphore.

-Semaphore properties:
+Semaphore Properties:
-Ownerless: A semaphore is ownerless and can be acquired/released by any thread.
+- Ownerless: A semaphore is ownerless and can be acquired/released by any thread.
-Counter: A semaphore has a given start/initial counter which can be set to any integer.
+- Counter: A semaphore has a given start/initial counter which can be set to any integer.

 **Example**: Resources limited
 ```